Karthik-K-N/enhancements/keps/sig-node/3953-dynamic-node-resize/README.md

 ```

 The interaction sequence is as follows
-1. Kubelet will be polling cadvisor with interval of configured time like one minute to fetch the machine resource information
+1. Kubelet will be polling cAdvisor in interval of configured time to fetch the machine resource information.
-2. Cadvisor will fetch and update the machine resource information
+2. cAdvisor will fetch and update the machine resource information.
-3. kubelet cache will be updated with the latest machine resource information
+3. Kubelet's cache will be updated with the latest machine resource information.
-4. node status updater will update the node's status with new resource information
+4. Node status updater will update the node's status with latest resource information.
-5. In case of shrink in cluster resources will re-run the pod admission to evict pods which lack resources
+5. In case of a decrease in cluster resources, the pod admission controller will evict pods
-6. kubelet will reinitialize the resource managers to keep them up to date with dynamic resource changes
+6. Kubelet will reinitialize the resource managers to keep them up to date with dynamic resource changes.

-Note: In case of increase in cluster resources scheduler will automatically schedule any pending pods
+Note: In case of increase in cluster resources, the scheduler will automatically schedule any pending pods.

 ### Test Plan